temuller/hostphot/README.md

 ## What's new!
 v2.10.0
 * SkyMapper upgrade from DR2 to DR4 (note that there is still a problem with the photometric calibration of extended sources)
+* Fix HST functions, which includes working with Drizzlepac images
 * Change path handling package (os --> pathlib)
 * Interactive aperture and download of RGB images have been removed and are no longer available
 * Close some fits images that were previously kept opened